 Instructions

 - Rinse the groats thoroughly and set aside.
 Bring a medium pot of water to the boil over medium heat and add the frozen green peas.
-Cook for 1-minute before removing them from the heat, straining them and running the peas under cold water to cool.
+Cook for 1-minute before removing them from the heat.
+Strain them and run the peas under cold water to cool.
 Set aside.

 - In a large pan, heat the olive over medium heat and add the garlic to sautée until fragrant - around 1 minute.